Cyclic polynomials in Dirichlet-type Spaces of the unit bidisk

-In Section \ref{preli}, we recall some definitions and necessary results to prove our main result.
-We also present a few necessary conditions for the cyclicity of a function in $\mathcal D_{\alpha}, \alpha \in \mathbb R.$ In Section \ref{mainproof}, we present a proof of Theorem~\ref{main}.
-This is divided into three subsections.
-In Subsection \ref{subsec:part-1}, we consider the spaces $\mathcal D_{\alpha}$ for $\alpha \leq 1$, where we show that the necessary condition for cyclicity – that the polynomial does not vanish on the bidisk – is also sufficient.
-In Subsection \ref{subsec:part-2}, we address the case $\alpha \leq 2$.
-In this case, we show that the known necessary condition for cyclicity stated above is not sufficient, but the polynomial must have at most finitely many zeros on $\mathbb{T}^2$.
-In Subsection~\ref{subsec:proof-of-main}, we complete the proof of Theorem~\ref{main} using the results of the preceding sections.
-In Section~\ref{con-rem}, we conclude the paper with a discussion of the cyclicity of $1 - z_1 z_2$ and a result based on capacity.
+In Section \ref{preli}, we recall some definitions and necessary results needed to prove our main result.
+In Section \ref{cyc-2-z-1}, we present a solution to Question~\ref{open}.
+In Section \ref{p-o-m}, we provide a proof of Theorem~\ref{main}.
+This is done by first proving the case of cyclicity of the polynomial having at most finitely many zeros on $\mathbb{T}^2$ in $\mathcal D_{\alpha},\alpha \leq 2$.
+We then complete the proof of Theorem~\ref{main} using the results of the preceding sections.
+In Section~\ref{gpcf}, we present a few necessary conditions for the cyclicity of a function in $\mathcal D_{\alpha}, \alpha \in \mathbb R.$ In Section~\ref{con-rem}, we conclude the paper with a discussion on the cyclicity of $z_i - a,$ with $|a|\geq1,$ $1 - z_1 z_2$ and a result based on capacity.

-\section{preliminaries}
+\section{Preliminaries}

-In this section, we list some properties of cyclic function which are needed to give a self-contained treatment of the proof of Theorem~\ref{main} (see Subsection \ref{prel:properties}), establish two simple criteria to determine cyclicity of a function (see Subsections \ref{criterion-1} and \ref{criterion-2}) and recall an inequality on the value of a real analytic function (see Subsection \ref{subsec:loj}).
+In this section, we list some properties of cyclic functions which are needed to give a self-contained treatment of the proof of Theorem~\ref{main} (see Subsection \ref{prel:properties}) and recall an inequality on the value of a real analytic function (see Subsection \ref{subsec:loj}).